 How to Close the Gap on Retirement

-If you found a gap between how much you’ll have for retirement and how much you need for retirement, you have options.
-Here are five things you do:
+If you found a gap between how much you’ll have for retirement and how much you need for retirement, there are options.

-- If you have an employer-sponsored retirement plan (like a 401k), contribute as much as possible
+- If you have an employer-sponsored retirement plan (like a 401(k)), increase your contributions each year.

-- Work to your full retirement age and delay taking Social Security until you’re 66 or older
+- Work to your full retirement age and delay taking Social Security until you’re 70 1/2.

 If you’re close to or in retirement age, consider these additional steps:

-- Allow tax-advantaged accounts, like IRAs, compound for as long as possible by withdrawing money from your taxable accounts first
+- Allow tax-advantaged accounts, like IRAs, to compound for as long as possible by withdrawing money from your taxable accounts first.